Pyrrolidine/letterboxd-bot/README.md

 ## To-Do

-- [ ] Look into categories for actor/directing jobs.
+Master branch:
+- [ ] Make !review embed, displaying the date of the review and the rating, if one there is, instead of having only the first review embed.

+Experimental branch:
 - [ ] Switch file history system to a database.
-- [ ] Make !review embed, displaying the date of the review and the rating, if one there is, instead of having only the first review embed.